-Request for Applications (RFA) - Applicants invited to participate in the RFA can access the RFA guide on the GSCT website.
-RFA applications and accompanying documents must be submitted on the grant application portal on SurveyMonkey Apply.
+Stage 2: Request for Applications (RFA) - Applicants found eligible in stage 1 will be invited to participate in the RFA.
+Complete RFA applications and accompanying documents must be submitted by the deadline specified on the grant application portal on SurveyMonkey Apply.
+There are two main submissions in the RFA stage: